 The VBOX Indoor Positioning System enables you to test the performance of your tyres indoors, or in any environment where you cannot get GPS.
 This includes purpose-built indoor test tracks and ice rinks, meaning you can conduct winter tyre tests all year round in controlled conditions.

-We regularly verify the brake test measurements obtained by the VBOX unit against a light barrier, laser, and RTK DGPS setup with Base Station to confirm a positional accuracy of better than 2 cm.
+We regularly verify the brake test measurements obtained by the VBOX unit against a light barrier, laser, and RTK DGPS setup with Base Station to confirm a centimetre-level positional accuracy.

 We also captured the test on our LabSat GPS simulator, which records the raw GPS signals and the brake trigger input, and allows us to replay it through any VBOX on the bench.
 This gives us a repeatable reference to check against any new firmware or hardware updates, and maintains a high standard of brake testing accuracy.